 These presentations are held weekly on Friday mornings, alternating between the Carleton and Ottawa campuses.
 Each session has several student seminar presentations.

-A title and abstract of the presentation should be sent by email as a text file to Prof. Stephane S. Some, the Graduate Seminar Coordinator, at least two weeks prior to the presentation.
+A title and abstract of the presentation should be sent by email as a text file to the Graduate Seminar Coordinator, at least two weeks prior to the presentation.

 Attendance is taken for all students.